davidohana/peasyshell/README.md

 ### How to use

-Copy [peasyshell.py](peasyshell.py) next to your Python shell script and use import it.
+Copy [peasyshell.py](peasyshell.py) next to your Python shell script and import it.

 ### License:
 Apache-2.0